Emergency: 112 or 103

 Moscow ambulance vehicle

 In a case of a medical emergency, dial 112 and ask for the ambulance service (skoraya pomoshch).
-Staff on these lines sometimes may not speak English, so it is better to ask a Russian speaker to explain the problem and the exact location.
+Staff on these lines most certainly will speak English, still it is always better to ask a Russian speaker to explain the problem and the exact location.

 Ambulances come with a doctor and, depending on the case, immediate first aid treatment may be provided.
 If necessary, the patient is taken to the nearest emergency room or hospital, or to a private hospital if the holder’s insurance policy requires it.